PaquitoSoft/memored/README.md

 - **value** {Mixed} (required): Whatever you want to store
 - **ttl** {Number} (optional): Time to live for this value in the cache (milliseconds)
 - **callback** {Function} (optional): Function to be call on store completion.
 Callback arguments:
+	- _err_ {Error}: Optional error
-	- _data_ {Object}: If _ttl_ is used, this object will contain an *expirationTime* attribute with the timestamp of the moment when this entry will expire.
-If _ttl_ is not used, this object will be undefined.
+	- _expirationTime_ {Number}: The timestamp of the moment when this entry will expire.
+If _ttl_ is not used, this value will be undefined.

 **Examples**:
 ```javascript